-The process for development of STI for SDGs Roadmap in Ghana is part of Ghana's current effort to align the national STI priorities and the National STI policy (2017) towards achieving the SDGs.
+The process for developing STI for SDGs roadmap in Ghana is part of Ghana's current effort to align national STI priorities and the national STI policy (2017) towards achieving the SDGs.
 Launched in late 2019, the pilot exercise in Ghana is coordinated by the Ministry of Environment, Science, Technology and Innovation (MESTI) and the Science and Technology Policy Research Institute (CSIR-STEPRI).
-Additionally, it involves also other ministries such as the Ministry of Finance, and Ministry of Planning, Ministry of Trade and Industry, Ministry of Health etc.
+Additionally, it involves also other ministries such as the Ministry of Finance, Ministry of Planning, Ministry of Trade and Industry, Ministry of Health, etc.

-The Technical Task Team with oversight responsibility over the process of developing the STI for SDGs roadmap is co-chaired by the representative from the Office of the President SDGs Advisory Unit and MESTI.
-UNESCO is the IATT focal point agency for the implementation of the pilot road-mapping exercise.
+The Technical Task Team - with responsibility for overseeing the process of developing the STI for SDGs roadmap - is co-chaired by the representative from the SDGs Advisory Unit of the Office of the President and MESTI.
+UNESCO is the IATT focal point agency for the implementation of the pilot roadmapping exercise.